gerph/riscos-presenter/rougol/speaker-notes.md

 I've mentioned that I can render DrawFiles, and that it goes through the Cairo path rendering system.
 But it's also possible to use the Classic Draw module with DrawFile.
 In case you don't know, the Draw module puts lines on the screen by calling the `hline` interface - you can find that through `OS_ReadVduVariables`.
 On Select, it also uses the `polyhline` interface to work faster on accelerated systems.

-In Pyromaniac though, `hline` is implemented as a call to the Cairo line drawing, so the Classic Draw module can still render to the screen.
+In Pyromaniac though, `hline` is implemented as a call to the Cairo line drawing.
+This allows the Classic Draw module to render to the screen.
 This demo doesn't use the Classic Draw module.

 Obviously it's not just the simple 'G' that can be rendered...